SchemaStore/schemastore/CONTRIBUTING.md

 ### How to name schemas that are subschemas (`partial-`)

 Often, it is useful to extract a subschema into its own file.
 This can make it easier to write tests, find schemas pertaining to a particular project, and logically separate extremely large schemas.
-The `partial-` prefix makes it easier to for IDEs identify these schemas (and ignore them since they do not correspond to a file. `fileMatch: []` does not cover this case).
+The `partial-` prefix makes it easier for SchemaStore developers and subschema consumers to identify that the schema is a subschema.

 A subschema should be extracted to its own file based on the following rules: